OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 The Neon Museum is available for one-of-a-kind weddings in downtown Vegas.

-Small ceremonies are held in the outdoor North Gallery, while large events are held in an areas specifically set aside for events.
+Small ceremonies are held in the outdoor North Gallery, while large events are held in an areas specifically set aside for weddings and events.

 Are you ready to say ‘I Do’ in Las Vegas?